-BJA has released new solicitations due in 2018.
-These funding opportunities cover topics including prosecution reform, violent crime, and anti-terrorism training.
+BJA has released new solicitations due in 2019.
+These funding opportunities cover topics including justice reinvestment and crime reduction.
 This page is updated regularly.

 Who We AreThe Bureau of Justice Assistance (BJA) National Training and Technical Assistance Center (NTTAC) is a training and technical assistance (TTA) resource to help state, local, and tribal justice agencies achieve safer communities.

 What We DoBJA NTTAC works to improve the criminal justice system by providing rapid, expert, and coordinated TTA to support practitioners in reducing violent and drug-related crime, supporting law enforcement, managing offenders, and combating victimization.

 How We Can HelpBJA and BJA NTTAC can provide your agency FREE TTA to address your community’s justice-related challenges.
 We support a wide variety of services – from onsite and distance learning training to assistance in implementing evidence-based programs – to address the unique needs of your community.

 DF103 Basic Digital Forensic Analysis: Acquisition (Aug 2019)

 08/21/2019 to 08/22/2019

 CI101 Basic Cyber Investigations: Digital Footprints (Aug 2019, West Virginia)

 Zip File Forensics